echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 traffic are very different from those for service providers who may be accessing content in a way that violates privacy considerations".

+## Scope, objectives and limits of this document

+The objective of this document is to list and describe the various operational impacts of ECH and not to consider solutions to this problem nor to question the development of the ECH proposal.

+The operational impacts maybe of different nature: network security, network management, content filtering, etc.

 This document considers the implications of ECH for private network operators including enterprises and education establishments.
 The data encapsulated by ECH is of legitimate interest to on-path